opencast/opencast/docs/guides/admin/docs/configuration/database.md

 The following changes must be made in `…/etc/custom.properties` (`/etc/opencast/custom.properties` in a package installation).

-1. Configure Opencast to use MariaDB/MySQL:

-        org.opencastproject.db.vendor=MySQL

-3. Configure Opencast to use the JDBC driver for MariaDB/MySQL:
+1. Configure Opencast to use the JDBC driver for MariaDB:

-        org.opencastproject.db.jdbc.driver=com.mysql.jdbc.Driver
+        org.opencastproject.db.jdbc.driver=org.mariadb.jdbc.Driver

-4. Configure the host where Opencast should find the database (`localhost`) and the database name (`opencast`).
+2. Configure the host where Opencast should find the database (`localhost`) and the database name (`opencast`).
 Adjust the names in this example to match your configuration:

-        org.opencastproject.db.jdbc.url=jdbc:mysql://localhost/opencast
+        org.opencastproject.db.jdbc.url=jdbc:mysql://localhost/opencast?useMysqlMetadata=true

 5. Configure the username and password which Opencast should use to access the database: